Beta build. Report issues to your operator channel.

 What is the chat API vs the SDK?

-Your backend calls the Worker over HTTP.
-The browser uses @fluxy-chat/sdk to subscribe, send, and render.
+Your backend talks to the Worker over HTTP.
+The browser uses @fluxy-chat/sdk to join a room, send, and render.
 Same product, two surfaces.

 How is this different from a fully managed vendor?

-You can run the Worker and D1 in your Cloudflare account.
-Data stays where you deploy it, and you control upgrades.
-Hosted cloud is there when you want to skip infra on day one.
+You can run the Worker and D1 in your Cloudflare account, read the MIT source, and control upgrades.
+Hosted cloud is there when you do not want to wire infra on day one.

 Can I add moderation and webhooks?